 Colombian Papas Chorreadas (Potatoes in Tomato-Cheese Sauce)

-Papas chorreadas are an easy and delicious way to transform your regular side of potatoes.
-These potatoes are covered in a creamy and salty cheesy sauce to make a super cozy dish.
-This recipe contains few ingredients and is easy to make!
+Papas chorreadas are an easy and delicious way to transform your usual potato side dish into something extraordinary.
+This authentic Colombian recipe teaches you how to smother potatoes in a creamy cheese sauce, turning them into the ultimate comfort food.
+The recipe requires only a few ingredients and is incredibly easy to make!

 Jump to Recipe